Frequently Asked Questions

 How do I take a plant cutting?

-Download our step-by-step guide to successful plant cloning on the Clonex Propagation System page.
+Visit our quick overview guide to successful cloning.
 It helps growers by giving them easy-to-follow directions for successful plant cloning.
-You can also visit our quick overview guide to successful cloning.

 Why should I use Ionic Nutrients over your competitor?